NickKohse/MtnDash/README.md

 - Better/any error handling
 - Add snow forecasts (have them switch with rain forecasts at appropriate time), probably want snow as volume not chance
 - Find a better way to add cities than changing code
+- Ability to drill down in the wwekyl forcast graph to overlay an hour by hour for a given day when clicked

 ## Setup
 - Create venv called mtn